First 30 days

 Parallel walk introduction to known-safe dogs

-If there are household dogs or trusted dogs in your network, a parallel walk at a distance is a lower-pressure introduction than face-to-face.
+If there are household dogs or trusted dogs in your network, a parallel walk at distance is a lower-pressure introduction than face-to-face.

 Review your rescue or foster notes

-What did they observe about this dog?
 Are there gaps between what you expected and what you're seeing?
 This is a good time to reconnect with your rescue contact.

 Week 4 — Review and planning